Stop Paying the Mortgage

 If she thinks it likely that her ex is going to stop making the payments, then she should contact the lender as soon as possible.
 Lenders are showing high levels of forbearance (leniency) on cases where they are being kept in touch with what is happening.
 There are a number of things that could be done to reduce the commitment levels of the mortgage, such as coverting to interest only, or extending the term.

-If you would like to discuss the options open to your partner, then please let me know and I'll arrange for you to speak to one of our consultants.
+If you would like to discuss the options open to your partner, then please let us know on 0344 346 3672.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.